-A data series is a set of related values in a chart—for example, all the bars of the same color in a bar chart, or a single line in a line chart.
+A data series is a set of related values in a chart — for example, all the bars of the same colour in a bar chart, or a single line in a line chart.

-You can emphasize trends in your chart by changing the appearance, position, or spacing of one or more of the data series.
+You can emphasise trends in your chart by changing the appearance, position or spacing of one or more of the data series.

-You can change the look of a chart by adding colors, textures, shadows, and more.
+You can change the look of a chart by adding colours, textures, shadows and more.
 You can change the look of the entire chart, or change individual data series in a chart to differentiate them from other series.
-For bar charts, for example, you can fill the bars in each series with a different color or a color gradient, apply a different outline (stroke) style, and more.
+For bar charts, for example, you can fill the bars in each series with a different colour or a colour gradient, apply a different outline (stroke) style and more.
 For scatter charts, you can change the symbol that represents each point and add connection lines between the points.

 Note: You can’t change the look of a single data point in a series (a single bar in a bar chart, for example).
 All changes you make apply to every data point in the series.

 Tap , then do one of the following: